Configuring a PC in Packet Tracer

 2. Create a Network Topology: If you haven’t already, create a network topology in Packet Tracer.
 This may include routers, switches, and PCs.
 Ensure that the PC you want to configure is part of the topology.

-You may also like to read -- Setting Up a VLAN on a Switch in Packet Tracer
+You may also like to read -- Configuring SSH on a Router in Packet Tracer

 Step 2: Access the PC’s Desktop